DerFuchs/DeFiChain-for-Google-Sheets/README.md

 ```

 ### Price
-Gives you the current price for one DFI in that particular coin
+Gives you the current price for one DFI in that particular coin.
+That price is read from the DeFiChain Decentralized Exchange (DEX).

 ```
 =DEFICHAIN_PRICE("COIN_SYMBOL")